Flowering Plants

 - In a garden bed or large pot, plant purple salvias at the rear and a swathe of alyssum at the front.
 Too pretty!

-Protect seedlings from damaging snails and slugs with a light sprinkling of Yates Blitzem® Snail & Slug Pellets and then feed the alyssum plants every week with Yates Thrive® Roses & Flowers Liquid Plant Food.
+Protect seedlings from damaging snails and slugs with a light sprinkling of Yates Snail & Slug Bait and then feed the alyssum plants every one to two weeks with Yates Thrive Roses & Flowers Liquid Plant Food.
 It will encourage strong healthy plants and lots of beautiful little flowers.
 Trim the plants back regularly to help keep them tidy and encourage new growth and flowers.

 Did you know?
 Alyssum attracts bees and other beneficial insects into the garden, so it's pretty and clever too!